Angir777/Angir777/README.md

 # 👋 Hi, I'm Błażej

-Full Stack Developer | Angular + Laravel | Internal systems for companies
+Full Stack Developer • Angular • Laravel • React

-I build web applications that streamline operational processes and support the daily work of organizations.
-I specialize in internal systems, process digitization, and end-to-end development (front-end + back-end).
+I help organizations improve and automate processes by building dedicated web systems.
+I specialize in web applications for production, HR, and finance.
+Especially in areas where consistent data, repeatable processes, and the reliability of the systems being built are critical.

 ---